Janitors & building cleaners

 1 YEAR GROWTH

 This graphic shows the share of Janitors & building cleaners employed by various industries.
-Services to buildings & dwellings (except cleaning during construction & immediately after construction) employs the largest share of Janitors & building cleaners at 55.1%, followed by Elementary & secondary schools with 34.9% and Lessors of real estate, and offices of real estate agents and brokers with 10%.
+Services to buildings & dwellings (except cleaning during construction & immediately after construction) employs the largest share of Janitors & building cleaners at 50.1%, followed by Elementary & secondary schools with 31.2% and uninformed with 10.6%.

 View Data